diafygi/gnu-pricing/README.md

-If you're a cheap bastard and don't want to pay for these excellent GNU commands that the FSF worked so very hard to make, you can remove the pricing options by removeing the `gnu-pricing/bin` directory from your path and deleting the `~/.gnu-pricing/` directory.
+If you're a cheap bastard and don't want to pay for these excellent GNU commands that the FSF worked so very hard to make, you can remove the pricing options by removing the `gnu-pricing/bin` directory from your path and deleting the `~/.gnu-pricing/` directory.

 ```sh